broadinstitute/HandLens/README.md

 ========

 HandLens is a free and open-source Android and iOS application for measuring image features from your device’s camera.
-It was written to aid biologists in quickly evaluating assay diagnostics.
+It was written to automate assay diagnostics.

 Adding a new assay to HandLens
 ------------------------------